S0c5/p2p-orderbook/README.md

 ```

-# To Do
+# ToDo

-[ ] If a server dies, a client can become a new server and announce this change to other clients.
+- [ ] If a server dies, a client can become a new server and announce this change to other clients.
-[ ] when client connects it must sync state with server.
+- [ ] when client connects it must sync state with server.

 # Limitations